Official Name: Hong Kong Special Administrative Region

 Hong Kong is located in Eastern Asia, bordering the South China Sea and China.
 Its total area equals 1,104 sq. km. -- six times the size of Washington, DC.

 Hong Kong’s government is a limited democracy.

-- Chief of State: President of China HU Jintao
+Chief of State: President of China Xi JINPING

 Judicial Branch: Court of Final Appeal in the Hong Kong Special Administrative Region

 Hong Kong’s legal system is based on English common law.
 Its constitution strongly supports private property and freedom of exchange.

 The meaning of “Hong Kong” is “Fragrant Harbor”.

 Hong Kong is among the most densely populated areas of the world.